dmerejkowsky/blog/content/post/2017-08-05-non-isomorphic-cpp-refactoring.md

 draft: false
 title: Non isomorphic C++ refactoring
 tags: ["c++"]
+summary:
+ |
-summary: A small example of a innocent-looking C++ refactoring going terribly wrong.
+ A small example of a innocent-looking C++ refactoring going terribly wrong and how to fix it.
 ---

 # Introduction